Meranda History, Family Crest & Coats of Arms

 The surname Meranda was first found in Asturias, birthplace of the Christian Reconquest of Spain from the Muslims.

-Important Dates for the Meranda family
+Early History of the Meranda family

 This web page shows only a small excerpt of our Meranda research.
 Another 72 words (5 lines of text) covering the years 1041, 1677, 1749, 1481 and 1558 are included under the topic Early Meranda History in all our PDF Extended History products and printed products wherever possible.